sinthonwilke/KMUTT/README.md

 # KMUTT
-## Just store all the homework/assignment from university
+## All the assignments from the university.